kubernetes/minikube/site/content/en/docs/Reference/Commands/delete.md

 weight: 1
 date: 2019-08-01
 description: >
-  Deletes a local kubernetes cluster
+  Deletes a local Kubernetes cluster
 ---

 ### Overview

-Deletes a local kubernetes cluster.
+Deletes a local Kubernetes cluster.
 This command deletes the VM, and removes all associated files.

 ## Usage